mbforbes/mapgen/report/report.md

 nothing (light grey) (blocks are colored this way), (2) buildings (red polygons), (3) roads (yellow lines), (4) water (blue polygons), (5) pedestrian areas (darker grey polygons), (6) pedestrian walkways (darker grey lines), (7) parks (green polygons).
-Four example renderings are shown below in Figure TODO:
+Four example renderings are shown below in Figure 5:

 <br />

 ![example regions](img/example_regions.png)

-_Figure TODO: Four example regions in the dataset for task 2.
+_Figure 5: Four example regions in the dataset for task 2.
 The dataset exhibits a wide variety in the correct number of buildings in the output, as can be seen by the second column, which should be left mostly blank.
 Furthermore, note the presence of pedestrian footpaths around which buildings